Jaehyoonx/build-achieve-grow/README.md

 nano .env

 Add:
-ATLAS_URI= go on MongoDB click ip and after add new IP and after add the IP that is connected to bitnami inside mongoDB to connect it
-Save and exit.
+ATLAS_URI= just mongo db string that we get to connect to the clustor Save and exit.

 10) Install pm2 on AWS